yy502/laserpecker/LP3.md

 ### Adjustment

-If you found the optimal engraving height/distance for yours differs from what the red lasers indicate, the angle of the two red lasers can be adjusted using a suitable Allen key from the bottom of the LP3.
+~If you found the optimal engraving height/distance for yours differs from what the red lasers indicate, the angle of the two red lasers can be adjusted using a suitable Allen key from the bottom of the LP3.~

-Steps:
+~Steps:~

-1. Position your LP3 to the desired height.
+~1.
+Position your LP3 to the desired height.～
-2. Trn on the assist red lasers via app settings or just preview an engraving.
-3. Turn the two screws **slowly and alternately** till the two red laser dots overlap on the engraving surface.
-Don't force it, or you might break it.
+～2.
+Trn on the assist red lasers via app settings or just preview an engraving.～ ～3.
+Turn the two screws **slowly and alternately** till the two red laser dots overlap on the engraving surface.
+Don't force it, or you might break it.~

 <img src="images/lp3_assist_red_lasers.jpg" width="50%">

+**UPDATE (19/Aug/2022)**: LP now uses some glue to seal the screws to prevent users from adjusting them, and therefore breaking the assist lasers accidentally.
+So please don't try to adjust them!